Prior to Submission for External Examination

 Do NOT submit your dissertation to the cIRcle database at this point.

 The Doctoral Exams team will transmit the dissertation to the external examiner.
 Any shipping costs incurred are the responsibility of the graduate program or research supervisor.

 Once the dissertation has been transmitted, the Candidate and Research Supervisor will be notified by email about the earliest possible date for the Final Oral Defence.
 Under normal circumstances, the earliest possible Oral Defence date will be 6-7 weeks after submitting the dissertation for examination.
 Please note that delays in submission, requests by the external examiner for additional review time, and any other unusual circumstances will push back the earliest possible Oral Defence date.

 Dissertation Submission Timeline Changes

-Failure to notify Graduate and Postdoctoral Studies of a significant change to the expected date of submission for examination is likely to result in delays in the later stages of the examination process.
-It is not unusual for External Examiners to decline participation in the examination if notification of the timeline change is not provided in advance.
-In such cases, a new External Examiner must be confirmed by Graduate and Postdoctoral Studies before the dissertation can be transmitted for external review.
+Failure to notify Graduate and Postdoctoral Studies of a significant change to the expected date of submission for examination will result in delays in the later stages of the examination process.
+It is not unusual for external examiners to decline participation in the examination if notification of the timeline change is not provided in advance.
+In such cases, a new external examiner must be confirmed by Graduate and Postdoctoral Studies before the dissertation can be transmitted for external review.

 |Previous: Selecting the External Examiner||Next: External Examiner's Report|